 The Mobility Challenge seeks to promote transport alternatives to people using their own cars (walking, cycling, public transport, car-sharing, etc.) and teleworking for people commuting to work at Sophia Antipolis Technology Park.
 It also promotes good mobility practice by employees themselves or their companies that make it easier for their staff to use other forms of transport.

-An awards ceremony will be held in early October 2019.
+An awards ceremony will be held in October 2020.

 The event is open to all companies based at Sophia Antipolis and participation is free.